ls1intum/Artemis/.github/ISSUE_TEMPLATE/feature-proposal--developer-.md

 > Potential topics to discuss here include: WebSockets, testing strategies.

 ## UI/UX Design
-> Describe the user flow (references to dynamic model).
+> Screenshots of the final UI mockups (mandatory): Please include screenshots to provide a clear and persistent visual reference of the design.
-> Screenshots of the final UI mockup
+> Link to the design mockup (optional): Additionally, you may include a link to the live design mockup (e.g., Figma, Sketch) for a more interactive view.
+Note that this link is supplementary and should not replace the required screenshots.